 An evaporative cooler is a cooling appliance that uses evaporation to cool a space.
 They are a cheaper option of cooling appliance in comparison to other air conditioning appliances, and are generally portable, making them a great choice if you want to move them from room to room.

-How does an evaporative cooler work?
+How do evaporative coolers work?

 An evaporative cooler cools the air by evaporating water.
 Each model contains a fan which draws warm, stale outside air into the appliance and then passes it over water-soaked pads inside the unit in order to cool the air.
 Since the cool air is continually circulating and creating a breeze, your ambient temperature can feel a few degrees lower than the actual temperature in the room.

 Evaporative Cooling vs Air Conditioning

-How much does an evaporative cooler cost?
+How much do evaporative coolers cost?

-Goldair 10L Evaporative Cooler
+Goldair Evaporative Cooler

 DeLonghi Evaporative Cooler

-Dimplex 20L Evaporative Cooler Fan
+Dimplex Evaporative Cooler

 *Prices taken from respective retailers, correct as of December 2020.